-Section 16(a) of the Exchange Act requires our directors, executive officers and holders of more than 10% of our common stock to file with the Securities and Exchange Commission reports regarding their ownership and changes in ownership of our equity securities.
-Curtis Lockshin, one of our former directors, failed to file a Form 3 upon his appointment to our Board of Directors.
-Otherwise, we believe that all Section 16 filings requirements were met during 2006.
+Section 16(a) of the Securities Exchange Act of 1934, or the Exchange Act, requires our directors, executive officers and holders of more than 10% of our common stock to file with the Securities and Exchange Commission reports regarding their ownership and changes in ownership of our equity securities.
+All of our officers, directors and 10% shareholders failed to file Form 3s and Form 4s on a timely basis upon the closing of the merger of our subsidiary with Protalix Ltd. on December 31, 2006, their receipt of interests in our company in connection therewith and, to the extent applicable, their appointment as officers and/or directors of our company.
+In addition, Dr. Shaaltiel failed to file a Form 4 on a timely basis on two subsequent occasions during 2007.
+Otherwise, we believe that all Section 16 filings requirements were met during 2007.
 In making this statement, we have relied solely upon examination of the copies of Forms 3, 4 and 5 provided to us and the written representations of our former and current directors, officers and 10% shareholders.